 Port Hedland itself is a dirty brown colour from the iron ore dust.
 I,

+stock up.
 This is a little oasis with good shops and its CLEAN.

 We head down to Point Samson after turning off at Roebourne.
 This is

 not one of my better judgement calls.
 The road is excellent and the

 plan is to camp down at Point Samson the night and check out Cossack

 and Roebourne on the way out in the morning.
 Going well so far.

 Point Samson is a really nice little place with nice gardens at most

 night.
 The temperature has eased some what and it is almost pleasant.

 At about 9.00PM I have to get something out of my wallet.
 There is no

 wallet.
 Now most fellers can relate to this.
 You get used to it being

 driven search of the truck doesn't reveal much.

 As a rule we carry very little cash with us but we had withdrawn a fair

 amount to pay for fuel (not many Mobils up here).
 Cash is a good

 Plan B goes into action.

 Ring banks and credit unions to cancel cards.
 Ring Port Hedland police

 to ask if it has been handed in.
 Nope.
 So far so good.

 After doing this we decide to have a look at all the places we had

 You cannot get luckier than that.
 If it had been tourist season I doubt

 that it would have been there but I would like to think that it would

 This has a bonus to it, Julie keeps patting my bum to do a stocktake.

 Our problems aren't over yet.
 We return to the campsite and go to bed.
-All

 other couple leave at 6.00AM.
 We are gone by 7.00AM.
 If I thought my

 legs were bad I was wrong.
 I count 200 bites from my fingers to half

 way up my forearm.
 The rest of me is as bad.
 Talk about itch, I haven't

 got enough hands.
 Like I said, not one of my better judgement calls.

 We only intended to be in Cossack for about half an hour but ended up

 being there for nearly 8.
 We do the museum thing and check out the

 there is a tour boat tied up there so Julie asks the price.

 We decide to do the tour.
 Why not?
 We have done all the others.
 This

 This tour was run by Cossack Adventure Tours and I rate it excellent.
-Be

 normally don't cater for it.